 Spermatoceles vary in size.
 They typically don’t hurt, but they could cause pain if they grow too large.
 Spermatoceles can be smooth.
 They might also be filled with a whitish, cloudy fluid.
 Sometimes, they hold sperm.
 Most of the time, they’re benign (not cancerous).
-Still, if you notice a growth near your penis or scrotum (the pouch that holds your testicles), see your doctor to have it checked.
+Still, if you notice a growth near or in your penis or scrotum (the pouch that holds your testicles), see your doctor to have it checked.

 What Causes Them?